 I have had talks with creators about ‘how’ or ‘if you should start a second channel’.
 ‘How to do Youtube Shorts’ or ‘TikTok’.
 “But hey MentalMars, you don’t do those things” Yes, you are absolutely right, but that hasn’t stopped me from learning these things and sharing that knowledge with other creators.

 As a Content Creator, you want the perks that NextMakers provided.
 While a young creator might be gazing at the FREE GAMES.
-I like to highlight something I already mentioned above that is that you have access to experts that can help you grow as a person and as a creator.
+I like to highlight something I already mentioned above which is that you have access to experts that can help you grow as a person and as a creator.

 While each game in the program works a bit differently, with Borderlands we have had to privilege to receive a bunch of exclusive perks.